 Students are not greater than their teacher.
 But the student who is fully trained will become like the teacher (Luke 6:40, NLT).

-Christian parents are obligated to know the who, what, why, and how their children are being instructed.
+Christian parents are adequately informed about, and actively involved in, their children’s education.
 Know your child’s teachers.
 Know the school’s administrators.
 Know the curricula being taught.
 Knowledge is power, and, where your child’s education is concerned, there is no bliss in ignorance.